Digital Play Therapy

 - Describe the therapeutic properties of at least one iPad, Nintendo Switch, OR computer online program.

-- Identify at least 2 types of clientele who would potentially benefit from the use of digital play therapy.
+- Identify at least 2 types of clientele who would potentially benefit from the use of tech tools in play therapy.

-- Identify at least 2 of the 4 C’s of digital play therapy.
+- Identify at least 2 of the 4 C’s of technology in play therapy.

 - Describe how the Therapeutic Powers of Play graphic can be used to write clinical notes.